41 Lighthouse Street

 Galle, South Coast, Sri Lanka

-41 Lighthouse Street is located in the center of Gall Fort, just 15 minutes away from the Galle Coast's beaches.
+41 Lighthouse Street is located in the centre of Gall Fort, just 15 minutes away from the Galle Coast's beaches.